 - never sand, drill or saw asbestos materials

-- always seek professional advice before thinking of removing asbestos materials
+- always seek professional advice before removing asbestos materials

-- do not attempt to remove asbestos lagging, spray coatings or insulation board by yourself - these materials can only be safely removed by a licensed contractor
+- do not try to remove asbestos lagging, spray coatings or insulation board yourself - these materials can only be safely removed by a licensed contractor

-- removal of non-licensable asbestos material, such as asbestos cement or asbestos vinyl floor tiles, should be carried out by a competent contractor whose employees have been trained to work with such material
+- removal of non-licensable asbestos material, such as asbestos cement or asbestos vinyl floor tiles, should be carried out by a skilled contractor whose employees have been trained to work with such material

-- sometimes it will be necessary to take a sample, for example to identify the type of asbestos - only employ a suitably trained, competent person to sample or do a survey of the premises
+- sometimes it will be necessary to take a sample, for example to identify the type of asbestos - only employ a suitably trained person to sample or do a survey of the premises